 Improving Students' Relationships with Teachers to Provide Essential Supports for Learning Mini-Module

 Improving students’ relationships with teachers has important, positive and long-lasting implications for students’ academic and social development.

 Learning and Instruction

-This report analyzes responses from over two thousand teachers who were surveyed about their professional development needs in classroom management, instructional strategies, classroom diversity and parental communication.
+Analyzes input about professional development needs in classroom management, instructional strategies, classroom diversity and parental communication.

 The Other 3 Rs: Reasoning, Resilience and Responsibility

 Sponsored by the James.
-S. McDonnell Foundation, this project involved the collaboration of the American Psychological Association, Montgomery County Public Schools and Vanderbilt University.
-A third grade curriculum promoting the teaching of Reasoning, Resilience and Responsibility was successfully piloted in the Montgomery County, Maryland Public Schools and is available here on our website.
+S. McDonnell Foundation, this project involved the collaboration of APA, Montgomery County Public Schools and Vanderbilt University.

 Mini-modules for teachers: